sshantel/do-k8s-challenge/README.md

 # Step 5

-Often times, I use the `kubectl` command right away without configuring my cluster, which returns ```No version set for command kubectl```.
-This is because you still need to add a `tool-versions` file in your folder.

-`touch .tool-versions`
-`vim .tool-versions`
-`kubectl 1.21.8`

 In order to use kubectl, you must configure your cluster.
 In K8s, a `context` is used to group access parameters under a name.
 The configuration for every cluster will contain a stanza for contexts with cluster-specific values which look like this: